ohjelmointi2/sorting-and-filtering/README.md

 Testit varmistavat seuraavat tapaukset:

 ```
-combineUsersAndPosts
+FilteringPostsByUser
+  ✓ posts written by the user are included in the result
-  ✓ posts are mapped with users correctly
+  ✓ posts written by other users are excluded from the result
-  ✓ function does not modify given users
-  ✓ empty input arrays are handled without errors
+  ✓ empty list is returned when the user has no posts
+  ✓ empty list is returned when the posts list is empty
 ```

 ## Osa 3: `sortPostsByPublishedDate` *(soveltaminen, 40 % pisteistä)*